BrrunaRibeiro/Namaste/README.md

 ##### Skeleton

-    Navigation bar will the fixed at the top for a visiblliby and to help user to efficiently move through content.
+    Navigation bar will the fixed at the top for a visibility and to help user to efficiently move through content.
 Representational icons to help decode which item does.

 #### Surface

-    The webiste will have calm colors, with a good contrast for accessibility.
+    The website will have calm colors, with a good contrast for accessibility.
 A light-weight font and images that bring a sense of peace.

 ## Design & Color Reference